Miao shrine: Taoism

-There are City God Miao dedicated to City God (China), Guan Yu Miao dedicated to Guan Yu, Yue Fei Miao dedicated to Yue Fei, etc. in various places.
+There are City God Miao dedicated to City Gods and Tudigong Miaos dedicated to Tudigongs, Guan Yu Miao dedicated to Guan Yu, Yue Fei Miao dedicated to Yue Fei, etc. in various places.

 In Japan

 Overview

 In Japan, a building dedicated to a specific person is called a Reibyo (霊廟), Byo (廟), or Tamaya (霊屋).

 Shinto Shiki

 Shinto shrines are mainly enshrined in the same way as ordinary Shinto shrines.
 The Engishiki Jinmeicho lists the shrine as "Oobihimebyo Shrine" (one of the head shrines of the current Usa Jingu), while the Engishiki Shikibu-shiki section lists "Kashihimyo" (now Kashii Shrine), which is not listed in the Jinmeicho.、It is said that in some cases they were distinguished from shrines.